wikimedia/mediawiki-extensions-FlaggedRevs/README.txt

 * Run 'maintenance/update.php'
 * Run 'maintenance/archives/populateSha1.php'.
 * Make sure '../extensions/FlaggedRevs' is readable (for CSS/JS)
-* To enable reader feedback, make sure PHP has the GD libraries installed.
+* To enable PNG images for reader feedback (instead of SVG), make sure PHP has the GD libraries installed.
 In windows, this is done by un-commenting them out in php.ini.
 In linux, php should be compiled with it enabled ('--with-gd').
-See a nice guide here (http://www.onlamp.com/pub/a/php/2003/03/27/php_gd.html).
+(See a nice guide here: http://www.onlamp.com/pub/a/php/2003/03/27/php_gd.html). $wgSvgGraphDir must be set to false.
 * Add the following line to 'LocalSettings.php': include_once('extensions/FlaggedRevs/FlaggedRevs.php');